ali-izhar/machine-learning/Theory/Neural_Networks/CNN/README.md

-# Convolutaional Neural Networks (CNN)
+# Convolutaional Neural Networks (CNNs)
-Convolutional Neural Networks (CNN) are a type of neural network that are used primarily for image classification.
+Convolutional Neural Networks (CNNs) are a type of neural networks that are used primarily for image classification.
 They are also used for other tasks such as object detection and image segmentation.

-## Basic Principle
 - CNN operates on volumes.
     - Layers aren't vectors but have spatial dimensions: width, height, depth.
     - A CNN is composed of a sequence of convolutional layers, mixed with activation functions.